montevideo-tech/videojs-cmcd/README.md

 Note:
 This CMCD keys will not implemented for the first release:

--Requested maximum throughput
+- Requested maximum throughput
--Object type
+- Object type
--Next range request
+- Next range request

 ## Installation